-We have reviewed the accompanying financial statements of New Level Community Development Corporation (a nonprofit organization), which comprise the statement of financial position as of December 31, 2015, and the related statements of activities for the year then ended, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of New Level Community Development Corporation (a nonprofit organization), which comprise the statement of financial position as of December 31, 2016, and the related statements of activities and changes in net assets for the year then ended, and the related notes to the financial statements.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the balance sheet as a whole.
 Accordingly, we do not express such an opinion.